pedromg/vimblog.vim/README.md

                runtime vimblog.vim
           endif

-1. Change your blog login/password info on the `get_personal_data`
+1. Update your configuration credentials as described in the next section
-    function in `vimblog.vim` near line 97.
-1. Set the `@site` value.
-Do not insert `http://`.
-Just insert the blog address, like in my case `blog.tquadrado.com`
-1. Make sure you have xmlrpc.php file in your / blog dir.
-If not, change the `@xml` variable in `vimblog.vim` to find it.
-1. To verify your installation, open vim, and do `:Blog rp` to get your recent 10 posts.
+1. After completing configuration, you can verify your installation by opening vim, and executing `:Blog rp` to get your recent 10 posts.
+If you see them, then congratulations, you're ready to go.

 ## Configuration